“We want our students to be both academically and financially prepared when they graduate from college.” – Sheila Bair, President

 As part of her initiative to make a private liberal arts college education more affordable, President Bair seeks to adjust the financial aid award for every senior carrying debt at the time of graduation.
 At its inaugural year (2016 graduates), Dam the Debt reduced federal subsidized loans by approximately 10%.
 Dam the Dept is a donor-funded grant that can reduce student borrowing.
 Aid amounts are dependent on donations.

 An initiative toward making college more affordable, the Saver’s Scholarship will reward families who have saved money for their children’s education.
-Students receive a saver’s credit on their financial aid award that matches, up to $2,500 per year, to pay for tuition.
+Students receive a saver’s credit on their financial aid award that matches, up to $2,500 per year, starting their second year, to pay for tuition.
 Students who qualify for the Saver’s Scholarship can still pursue other types of scholarship aid from both WC and elsewhere.

 Washington College recognizes and rewards exemplary academic achievement.
 More than 50% of all Washington College students qualify for a merit-based tuition scholarship at the time of their admission to the College.
 In 2016/2017 WC granted $27 million in financial aid.